bit-Pro/CV-workshop/Joseph Bloggs CV.md

 * Communication skills
 Working at the Highgate dairy puts me in constant situations to deal with a lot of people.

+* Strong group worker
+Several group projects and assignments in the Bachelor of Information Management have included group work, encouraging development of those skills.

 * Problem solving
 Studying Programming at Otago Polytechnic has taught me to think outside of the box when it comes to problems.